FateFY/practices/postgre_playground.md

 Property                            | Description
 ------------------------------------|-------------------------------------------------------------------------------
-DriveId                             |unique gdrive file id for the flashnote file FileName                            |Full file name of flashnote file Subject                             |Extracted subject of flashnote file Body                                |html-content body of flashnote AccessedAt                          |the processing time of the flashnote file TimestampAEST                       |published aest time TimestampUTC                        |published utc time
+DriveId                             | unique gdrive file id for the flashnote file FileName                            | Full file name of flashnote file Subject                             | Extracted subject of flashnote file Body                                | html-content body of flashnote AccessedAt                          | the processing time of the flashnote file TimestampAEST                       | released aest time TimestampUTC                        | released utc time

 ### FlashNoteViewModel

 Property                            | Description
 ------------------------------------|-------------------------------------------------------------------------------
-Id                                  |
-Title                               |
-PricePrediction                     |
-Ticker                              |
-Analyst                             |
-NoteType                            |
-DateTime                            |
-ReleaseTimeCategory                 |
-Recommendation                      |
+Id                                  | unique gdrive file id for the flashnote file Title                               | Extracted subject title of flashnote file PricePrediction                     | predicted price from BLP model Ticker                              | extracted api_full_ticker of flashnote Analyst                             | analyst email address NoteType                            | the type of flashnote DateTime                            | the processing time of the flashnote file ReleaseTimeCategory                 | the category based on its release time (Weekend; MorningSession; OpenAuction; ArvoSession; AfterClose; EarlyMorning; PreOpen; LateNight; blank; null
-RecChange                           |
+Recommendation                      | the extracted trading recommendation RecChange                           |
-Text                                |
-HTMLText                            |
-SourceReference                     |
-AverageNumericalFactor              |
-AverageWordLength                   |
-AverageWordsPerSentence             |
-PositiveSentences                   |
-NegativeSentences                   |
-NeutralSentences                    |
-AverageSentiment                    |
+Text                                | the extracted text string from html file body of flashnote HTMLText                            | html-content body of flashnote SourceReference                     | 'Broker_Ticker_DateTime' AverageNumericalFactor              | the avg_numerical_factor result from BLP model of the flashnote AverageWordLength                   | the avg_word_length result from BLP model of the flashnote AverageWordsPerSentence             | the avg_word_per_sentence result from BLP model of the flashnote PositiveSentences                   | the positive_num result from BLP model of the flashnote NegativeSentences                   | the negative_num result from BLP model of the flashnote NeutralSentences                    | the neutral_num result from BLP model of the flashnote AverageSentiment                    | the average sentiment score of ??? (api_full_ticker?)
-MedianSentiment                     |
+MedianSentiment                     | the median sentiment score of ??? (api_full_ticker?)
-StdDevSentiment                     |
+StdDevSentiment                     | the standard deviation of sentiment score of ??? (api_full_ticker?)
-ReturnLastDay                       |
-ReturnLastWeek                      |
-ReturnLastMonth                     |
-StdDevLastDay                       |
-StdDevLastWeek                      |
-StdDevLastMonth                     |
-AverageDailyTurnover                |
-Broker                              |
-ReturnToday                         |
-Return10Mins                        |
-Return30Mins                        |
-ReturnOneHour                       |
-ReturnToClose                       |
-ReturnToNextClose                   |
-ReturnToNextOpen                    |
-ReturnTwoHours                      |
-DaysSinceLast                       |
-DaysSinceLastByBroker               |
-AdjustedSentiment                   |
+ReturnLastDay                       | the return_last_day result from BLP model of the flashnote ReturnLastWeek                      | the return_last_week result from BLP model of the flashnote ReturnLastMonth                     | the return_last_week result from BLP model of the flashnote StdDevLastDay                       | the std_dev_last_day result from BLP model of the flashnote StdDevLastWeek                      | the std_dev_last_week result from BLP model of the flashnote StdDevLastMonth                     | the std_dev_last_month result from BLP model of the flashnote AverageDailyTurnover                | the avg_daily_turnover result from BLP model of the flashnote Broker                              | the broker caterogy (company) of flashnote ReturnToday                         | Price prediction of the stock being mentioned in the next 10 minutes Return10Mins                        | Price prediction of the stock being mentioned in the next 10 minutes Return30Mins                        | Price prediction of the stock being mentioned in the next 30 minutes ReturnOneHour                       | Price prediction of the stock being mentioned in the next 1 hour ReturnToClose                       | Price prediction of the stock being mentioned in next close ReturnToNextClose                   | Price prediction of the stock being mentioned in tomorrow close ReturnToNextOpen                    | Price prediction of the stock being mentioned in the next open ReturnTwoHours                      | Price prediction of the stock being mentioned in the next 2 hour DaysSinceLast                       | How many days since this stock has been mentioned in another flash note DaysSinceLastByBroker               | How many days since this stock has been mentioned in another flash note which has been sent
+AdjustedSentiment                   | Overall sentiment score for the document, which has been normalized by its length

 ### UnprocessedFlashnoteFromGDrive